rtl8723bs — WiFi Heap Overflow in the Linux Kernel

 After I submitted the first patch, Dan Carpenter pointed out that OnAuthClient() was also missing basic frame length validation.
 Two problems:

-First, get_da(pframe) reads bytes 4–9 of the frame (the destination MAC address), and GetPrivacy(pframe) reads the Frame Control field at bytes 0–1.
-Both are called before any check that pkt_len is at least WLAN_HDR_A3_LEN (24 bytes).
+First, get_da(pframe) inspects the ToDs/FrDs bits in Frame Control (bytes 0–1) and returns either Addr1 (bytes 4–9) or Addr3 (bytes 16–21).
+GetPrivacy(pframe) also reads the Frame Control field.
+Both are called before any check that pkt_len is at least WLAN_HDR_A3_LEN (24 bytes), so a short frame causes an out-of-bounds read.

 +if (pkt_len < WLAN_HDR_A3_LEN)